28 out of 411*Big Benches are located in Emilia-Romagna.

 Inauguration: June 2022

-The second Big Bench of the Modena hinterland – which bears the colors of the Serramazzoni red wine – is located on the hills of lower Frignano among oak and downy oak woods and can be easily reached with a 10-minute walk uphill, leaving the car in the parking lot of Cantina del Frignano.
+The second Big Bench of the Modena hinterland – which bears the colors of the Serramazzoni red wine – is located on the hills of lower Frignano among oak and downy oak woods and can be easily reached with a 10-minute walk uphill from the car park of Cantina del Frignano.

 To emphasize the link with typical winemaking, a grape seedling was planted next to the bench.